smaurice101/readthedocs/docs/source/genai.rst

    This would be very useful especially for Cybersecurity uses cases where you want to cross-reference source IP address with web log files to determine if there are any "authentication failures" or "wrong passwords" in the log files associated to the source IP address.

-   Together with Qdrant vector DB, users can analyse local files with TML in real-time with no-code just configurations of Step 9, in few seconds.
+   Together with `Qdrant vector DB <https://qdrant.tech/>`_, users can analyse local files with TML in real-time with no-code just configurations of Step 9, in few seconds.

 .. figure:: rag.png
    :scale: 70%